 Joanna’s first novel—Paper, Scissors, Death—was an Agatha Award finalist.
 It features Kiki Lowenstein, a spunky single mom who lives in St. Louis.
-The sixth book in that series will be released Summer 2013.
+The eleventh book in that series will be released January 2015.

 Kirkus Reviews has said, “Slan’s mysteries are most valuable for the well-developed characters and the issues they raise.”
 RT Book Reviews awarded Ready, Scrap, Shoot four stars and said, “Kiki is so darn entertaining that she’ll keep readers hooked.”
 In between the traditional books featuring Kiki Lowenstein, Joanna has written a series of short stories that are available on Kindle.